jdiemke/delaunay-triangulator/README.md

 ### Dependencies
 The Delaunay triangulation library itself does not have any dependencies; however, the example subproject uses JOGL 2.3.1 for rendering a triangulated point set using OpenGL.
 See [http://jogamp.org/](http://jogamp.org/) for further details on JOGL.
 ### License
+The Delaunay triangulation library is protected by the very permissive MIT license.
+This means you can do anything you want with the code with some minor restrictions related to attribution and liability (see the license below for more details).
+Nevertheless it is prefered, but not necessary, that you share your enhancements concerning the project's source code.
 ```
 The MIT License (MIT)